-On July 6, 2006, three dogs – including Preston (an estimated one year of age), were taken from an Akron, Ohio home from humane investigators during a drug bust where they were allegedly victims of dogfighting – using the term “allegedly” because the owners were never charged with animal fighting crimes, just the drug offense(s).
-The dogs were then brought to the county humane society where they would stay while the case was open.
+On July 6, 2006, three dogs – including Preston, were taken from a home in Akron, Ohio by humane investigators during a drug bust where they were alleged victims of dogfighting.
+The dogs were then brought to the county humane society where they would stay until the conclusion of the case.
+The owners were never officially charged with animal fighting crimes, just the drug offense(s), hence the use for the word – alleged.

-Born on July 28, 1977 in the suburbs of Cleveland, Ohio, Jeff was a creative person the moment he was able to pick up a pencil and put it to paper.
-Through the years he has dabbled in many forms of artistic expression – from drawing and painting, creative writing, photography, and later filmmaking.
-While researching all forms of animal cruelty in the beginning of 2007 in an attempt to narrow down a subject matter to base a documentary film on, like a sign from above – the topic came to Jeff.
+Born on July 28, 1977 in the southwest suburbs of Cleveland, Ohio, I was a creative person the moment I was able to pick up a pencil and put it to paper.
+Through the years I dabbled in many forms of self-expression – from drawing and painting, to poetry and other forms of creative writing, and later photography and the creative outlet I spend most of my last decade+ on – filmmaking…documentary film to be more specific.

 Subscribe to Get Updates!